vkichline/K-Dice-WebApi/README.md

 K-Dice-WebApi
 =============

-A Project K web app using WebAPI, Grunt and Angular Built with Visual Studio 2015 Preview
+A Project K web app using WebAPI, Grunt and Angular.

+Built with Visual Studio 2015 Preview